Prior Official Texas Historical Subject Markers for

 Designation does not include places where ashes may have been spread but does include sites with mausoleums or designated area for enclosed ashes.

 - One marked grave constitutes a cemetery.

 HTC Designation Application has no timeline.
-Application may be submitted at any time and is considered in order received.
+Application may be submitted at any time and is considered by order received.
 Incomplete applications are returned, may

-then be completed and reconsidered in the order received at the time finally resubmitted.
+then be completed and reconsidered by the order received at the time finally resubmitted.

-Typically, a cemetery association spokesperson connects with the local historical commission cemetery chair, presently Sherry Kosarek in LOCHC, and begins the
+Typically, a cemetery association spokesperson connects with the local historical commission cemetery chair, presently Bernard Lemley in LOCHC, and begins the

 Numerous responsibilities must be accomplished before an HTC Designation application is complete.
 Once completed, application for HTC Designation is submitted to the